ava-labs/avalanche-docs/docs/learn/avalanche/avalanche-consensus.md

 - Scalability: Capable of a peak throughput of up to 50,000 transactions per second with a latency of less than half a second.
-- Energy Efficiency: Unlike other popular consensus protocols, participation in Avalanche consensus is not computationally intensive nor expensive.
+- Energy Efficiency: Unlike other popular consensus protocols, participation in Avalanche consensus is neither computationally intensive nor expensive.
 - Adaptive Security: Avalanche consensus is designed to resist various attacks, including sybil attacks, distributed denial-of-service (DDoS) attacks, and collusion attacks.
 Its probabilistic nature ensures that the consensus outcome converges to the desired state, even when the network